Friday, 4 November 2022

 A screen and look test for the Mumbai supermodel, who was about to step into Bollywood with superstar Sridevi no less.
 Shot by celebrity photographer, Rakesh Shreshta, Sridevi was styled by Neeta Lulla.
 Malhotra's height and broad shoulders, his roman nose, chiseled features, physically he was a perfect match for long limbed Sridevi.
 Talent wise... well...

 Model turned actors are nothing new to Indian movies, though historically it was women who stepped into the film industry that circuitous way.
 Most leading men were usually progeny of those within the industry (far too many to list - especially in the 1980s).
-Character actors popped out of NFDC or theatre, but to be the 'hero' of a movie, was/is just about impossible.
-Till date.
+Character actors popped out of NFDC or theatre, but to be the 'hero' of a movie, was/is just about impossible as it is today.

 Can think of only Jackie Shroff who won the luck of the draw, who went from model to superstar that decade; Sunny Deol, Sanjay Dutt, Anil Kapoor, Rishi Kapoor, Kumar Gaurav had deep links rooted within the studio system and a family of film producers backing them.